 Assymetric TSP (ATSP): The distance between cities are assymetric, meaning that the distance to travel from city A to city B is different than the distance to travel from city B to city A.[13]

-Multiple TSP (mTSP): Instead of one salesman, multiple salesman are starting from one city visit all the cities such that each city is visited exactly once.
+Multiple TSP (mTSP): Instead of one salesman, multiple salesman are starting from one city, they visit all the cities such that each city is visited exactly once.
 [14]

 Time Window TSP (TWTSP): Each city has to be visited in a defined time slot.